-- 1. SLEEVE LENGTH: women should wear tops/blouses/dresses that have sleeves to the elbow.
-No sleeveless, strapless, or spaghetti strap styles. - 2.
-STOCKINGS: black hose with black dress shoes are to be worn.
+- 1. SLEEVE LENGTH: tops, blouses and dresses that are worn must have sleeves to at least the elbow.
+No sleeveless, strapless, or spaghetti strap styles are permitted. - 2.
+STOCKINGS: with dresses, black hose with black dress shoes are to be worn.
 No bare legs, bare ankles, or bare feet. - 3.
 BLACK CONCERT ATTIRE. - 4.
 ELECTRONICS: no cell phones or Bluetooths on stage.